This post is part of a series on functional testing using the test pyramid.

 - This is basically traditional testing and there are lots of good sources on how to turn requirements into tests.

-- Often, a requirement can be tested as a unit test and, if so, it should be.
+- Test requirements as a unit test.
 Tests should be as low on the pyramid and as close to the code as they can be.

 - The component test covers functional testing bigger than the unit test.
 It spans the component and sometimes the immediate dependencies.